paylogic/genres/README.md

-genres
+Genres
 ======

-Classification of genres used in the Paylogic API
+Classification of genres used in the Paylogic API.